equivalentideas/westconnex_M4_East_Air_Quality_Monitoring/README.md

 Run the following command and then visit http://localhost:4567/csv

 ```
-bundle exec dotenv ./app.rb
+bundle exec ./app.rb
 ```

 #### Test suite

-You'll need to create a database called `westconnex_m4east_aqm_test`.
-The application will use the same credentials as it does for development to access that database.
+Make sure you've created a test database and entered the correct configuration values for it in `db/config.yml`.
 Then run:

 ````
-bundle exec dotenv rake
+bundle exec rake
 ````

 #### Get a copy of the production data